-For example, a purchase order (PO) is given the EDI transaction number 850 and the invoice transaction number is 810.
-So, when an EDI translator receives an EDI 850 PO document, it instantly recognizes the order number, the company name of the buyer, items in the order, and the price per item.
+For example, in EDI order processing, a purchase order (PO) is given the EDI transaction number 850 and the invoice transaction number is 810.
+So, when an EDI translator receives an EDI 850 PO document, it instantly recognizes the EDI order number, the company name of the buyer, items in the order, and the price per item.

-It’s these streamlined EDI transactions that improve the overall data transfer process through the efficient integration and seamless automation of B2B workflows between internal and external systems, applications, and cloud ecosystems.
+It’s the automated sending and receiving of EDI transactions using efficient EDI integration that improves the overall data transfer process between internal and external systems, applications, and cloud ecosystems.